zcawood333/netfilesys/README.md

 Command line utility to upload and download files from a server.
 ### To Run
 node client.js help\
-node client.js GET \<filekey>...\
+node client.js GET \<fileKey>...\
 node client.js PUT \<fileToUpload>...\
 node client.js POST \<fileToUpload>...
-### Filekeys
+### FileKeys
-Filekeys are used by the GET command to retrieve a file from a server.
+FileKeys are used by the GET command to retrieve a file from a server.
 They are stored in an upload log file.\
 If the uploaded file was not encrypted, it is composed of the UUID the server returned during the upload.\
 If the file was encrypted, it is concatenated with a client-generated UUID and initialization vector used during encryption.
 ### Uploading files